 Cracks in the crown allow water in (top left).
 Water that gets inside the chimney through cracks in the crown can cause efflorescence and damage the bricks.
 Seal the crown (bottom).
 Small cracks in the crown can be sealed with an elastomeric masonry sealer, but a crumbling crown will have to be replaced.
 Smear on the sealant by hand, then smooth it with a brush.

-Melted Grommets on a Water Heater?
+Melted Grommets on a Water Heater

-Exhaust from a gas water heater is supposed to flow through a duct and out of the house.
+Exhaust from a gas water heater should flow through a duct and out of the house.
 But sometimes, exhaust doesn’t flow up and out.
-Instead, it “backdrafts,” spilling deadly carbon monoxide into the air you breathe.
+Instead, it backdrafts, spilling deadly carbon monoxide into the air you breathe.

 How to Fix Melted Grommets on a Water Heater

-What to Do: Get Carbon Monoxide alarms.
+Get Carbon Monoxide Alarms

-Sometimes the cause of backdrafting is obvious: A vent pipe may be disconnected from a vent hood, or a vent may slope downward.
+Sometimes the cause of backdrafting is obvious: a vent pipe disconnected from a vent hood or a vent sloping downward.
 But even a properly installed vent might occasionally backdraft because of high winds or other unusual circumstances.

 Install one on every level, outside sleeping areas, and within five to 20 feet of any sources of CO, such as water heaters, furnaces and fireplaces.
 If an alarm ever goes off, get out of the house immediately and call the HVAC repair service to correct the problem.

-Test for proper drafting (top left).
+Test for proper drafting.
 Close all the windows and doors and turn on all the bath and kitchen fans.
 That creates a worst-case scenario for backdrafting.
 Run some hot water and light an incense stick and see if the smoke is drawn up the vent.
 Bad vents cause backdrafting.

-Decking Directly Under the Door?
+Decking Directly Under the Door

-Even if the flashing holds up, water may eventually find its way through the door components.
-This can ruin the siding, door and interior flooring, or worse, destroy the rim joist and other framing components inside and outside your home.
+Even if the flashing holds up, water may eventually find its way through the door components and create a significant home problem.
+The water intrusion can ruin the siding, door and interior flooring — or worse, destroy the rim joist and other framing components inside and outside your home.

 How to Fix Decking Under a Door

 If you plan to build a deck, install it about four inches below the door threshold.
 And never let snow pile up against the door.
-Here are our expert tips for building a deck.

-The Water Meter Never Stops?
+The Water Meter Never Stops

-What it Means: You’ve got a leak.
+What It Means: You’ve Got a Leak

-What to Do: Look for the leak.
+What to Do: Look for the Leak